Coarse-grained effective Hamiltonian via the Magnus Expansion for a three-level system: Methods

-obtaining an effective Hamiltonian (for a brief discussion about convergence see Appendix~\ref{app:convergence}).
-The structure of the ME suggests that accuracy is related to the smallness of the commutator $[H(t),H(t^\prime)]$ at different times, and it may increase by choosing a small enough $\tau$.
-If at the same time $\tau$ can be chosen large enough, the fast dynamics in the integrals defining $F_i$ is averaged out.
-When successful, this procedure defines a coarse-grained Hamiltonian $H_\mathrm{eff}(t_j)$ whose explicit dependence on $\tau$ is negligible.
-With the same degree of accuracy, we finally obtain the approximate time-evolution operator as
+\textls[25]{obtaining an effective Hamiltonian (for a brief discussion about convergence, see} \mbox{Appendix~\ref{app:convergence}}).
+The structure of the ME suggests that accuracy is related to the smallness of the commutator $[H(t), H(t^\prime)]$ at different times, and it may be increased by choosing a small enough $\tau$.{ At the same time, if a $\tau$ that is large enough can be chosen, then the fast dynamics in the integrals defining $F_i$ is averaged out.} When successful, this procedure defines a coarse-grained Hamiltonian $H_\mathrm{eff}(t_j)$ whose explicit dependence on $\tau$ {can be neglected}.{ We} finally obtain the approximate time-evolution operator as